Sesacash-Weather-Project/Device-Firmware/README.md

 The device firmware can be uploaded to the MCCI and TTGO hardware boards via the Arduino App.

+Instructions for the Catena4610 were written by MCCI and are located in the "Catena4610_Arduino" folder.

-Instructions and details will be provided by November 15, 2020
+The instructions for setup of the TTGO LoRa32 version will be provided by November 15, 2020.